aldegad/capacitor-geolocation/README.md

 requestPermission(options?: GeolocationOptions.RequestPermission | undefined) => any
 ```

-Request GPS Permission.
+Request and check geolocation permissions.
 You can define alert cotext.

 | Param         | Type                           | Description                          |
 | ------------- | ------------------------------ | ------------------------------------ |